Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==
+= WIP =
+* Stripe Checkout Support added for WooCommerce as a payment gateway.

 = 2.4.4 =
 * Improved robustness of the "Add New Order" feature in the admin dashboard.